Do you want to know how to use the division formula in Excel for multiple cells?

 =CONCATENATE("Divide Column 'A'",CHAR(10),"(By Number ",B2,")")

 CHAR(10) will insert a new line.
 And the CONCATENATE function joins the texts.
-Know more about CONCATENATE function from this link.
+Know more about the CONCATENATE function from this link.

 Divide the values of a column by a constant number (using Paste Special command)